-Despite this, you can apply your self-employment taxes as a deduction toward your personal reported income, though at a 50%-57% cap.
+Despite this, you can apply your self-employment taxes as a deduction toward your personal reported income, though at a 50% to 57% cap.

-For residents of the nine states that treat assets earned during marriage as community property—this includes California, Arizona, and Louisiana—the IRS lets you choose whether to have your LLC taxed as a disregarded entity or as a partnership.
+For residents of the nine states that treat assets earned during marriage as community property—this includes California, Arizona, and Louisiana, among others—the IRS lets you choose whether to have your LLC taxed as a disregarded entity or as a partnership.

 This is because in these states, any property created during marriage is equally owned by each spouse—which can prove problematic for tax purposes as there’s more than one owner.
 The IRS allows this as long as:

-While it’s simple to form disregarded entities, it can be just as easy to lose their protections.
+While it’s simple to form disregarded entities, it can be just as easy to lose the limited liability protections that they offer.
 Most cases where this occurs is when the owner doesn’t follow the formalities of the LLC.
-Some behaviors that could compromise your status include commingling your personal funds with business funds and personally guaranteeing loans, or signing agreements as yourself personally and not on the entity’s behalf.
+Some behaviors that could compromise your status include commingling your personal funds with business funds or signing agreements as yourself personally and not on the entity’s behalf.

-You can also lose your sole proprietor tax treatment rights by adding members to your LLC—causing it to be taxed as a partnership—or electing to have it taxed as an S corporation or C corporation.
+You can also automatically lose your sole proprietor tax treatment rights by adding members to your LLC—causing it to be taxed as a partnership—or electing to have it taxed as an S-corporation or C-corporation.